 1. Get a little warm up in

 If this truly is your first time in the gym and working out, you can’t just start banging out bench presses and squats.
 Find a spot away from people and do a set or two of push ups, pull ups, body weight squats, planks, shoulder circles and walking lunges just to get the blood pumping.
 While you’re at it, observe the gym floor, get a good feel what machines and free weights are where.
-Use this time to get comfortable and acclimated with the space—as you progress, your workouts will develop a flow.
+Use this time to get comfortable and acclimated with the space—as you progress, you’ll get into a flow with your workouts.

 Similarly to the above, when starting out for the first time, your body will go through a shock when you hit it with any kind of training.
 Muscle soreness actually can feel pretty good, but walking around like you got hit by a truck means you probably went a bit overboard.
 We recommend starting out with three workout days per week (on-off-on-off, etc.) and performing 2-3 sets of an exercise for each muscle group of the body at about 60% of your maximum ability.
 For example: Legs, squat.
 Chest, dumbbell bench press.
 Shoulders, dumbbell lateral raises.
 Biceps, dumbbell curl.
 Triceps, cable pushdowns.
-Abs, planks.
+Abs/core, planks.
+(Speaking of core, check out these 20 ways to give your core a great workout).
 We also suggest starting with dumbbells vs. barbells when first starting out as it will help with developing muscular balance.
 With barbells, the body tends to favor the dominant side.

 Whether your gym is immaculately clean, or a bit rough around the edges.
 Always put away your weights and wipe off your equipment.
 No one wants to smell and feel your sweaty stinky ass—it’s disgusting.
 And no one wants to re-rack dumbbells and plates either.
-It really is a basic, understanding among gym-ers to clean up.
+It really is a basic, understanding among gym-goers to clean up.

 4. Refuel the right way